simonwep/selection/packages/vue/README.md

 ### Usage

-> Events are handled using props because you cannot return a value in events synchronously.
+> Events are handled using props because you can’t return a value in events synchronously.

 ```vue
 <template>